KxSystems/docs/docs/ref/progressors.md

 "We are going to a dance.
 Send three and fourpence."
 ```

-The above description of functions derived from ternary maps applies by extension to maps of higher ranks.
+The above description of functions derived from ternary iterables applies by extension to iterables of higher ranks.

 ### Alternative syntax